g3ronymo/arithmetictrainer/README.rst

 ###############################################################################

 ``Arithmetictrainer`` can be used to practice mental arithmetic.
-Ther are no dependencies besides python.
+There are no dependencies besides python >=3.10.

 *******************************************************************************
 Development